I recently watched a great documentary on Channel 4, called ‘The Soldiers that Saved Britain’, made by British journalist Mobeen Azhar.

 500 of them escaped successfully to Switzerland in the summer of 44 – see my second book The Great Epinal Escape

 In many cases they followed in their fathers footsteps.
-A previous generation had fought in Flanders, Mesopotamia and Megiddo, at Gallipolli and against von Lettow-Vorbeck in German East Africa.
+A previous generation had fought in Flanders, Mesopotamia and Megiddo, at Gallipoli and against von Lettow-Vorbeck in German East Africa.

 They were Muslims and Sikhs and Hindus, Parsis and Christians from across British India and beyond.
 Punjab, Bengal, Bombay, Nepal, Sri Lanka, the NE, the NW, the south, the diaspora in Asia and Europe.